aws-samples/1click-hpc/README.md

 ## Step 2
-1. Just change the "Stack Name" as you like (please do not user capital letters)
+1. Just change the "Stack Name" as you like.
 2. Check the checkbox to acknowledge the IAM resources creations.
 3. Click the "Create Stack" botton.
 </br>